-Algorithm native type Supported type Notes ByteBuffer String Algorithm receives the UTF-8 encoded value of the String and is expected to return a valid UTF-8 ByteBuffer.
-LocalDateTime String The correct date format must be assigned to the field or column in the masking inventory.
+Algorithm native type Supported type Notes LocalDateTime String The correct date format must be assigned to the field or column in the masking inventory.
 LocalDateTime Compatible numeric types A compatible date format, such as yyyyMMdd, must be assigned to the column in inventory.
 BigDecimal All numeric types Unconverted to BigDecimal.
 Values out of range (after masking) are truncated to fit the range of the underlying type.
 BigDecimal String String value is converted to a number.